asheghi/NeoBase/README.md

 </div>

 ---
-an attempt to create an open-source alternative to Google `FireBase`, which provides flexible, scalable database and authentication for mobile, web, and server development.
+an open-source alternative to Google FireBase, provides server-less solutions for mobile, web, and server development.

 ### Features
  - [x] Management Dashboard